pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 Preston-Werner Ventures is built around this philosophy.

 PWV is designed for founder-first, craftsmanship-driven investing.
-We believe in giving builders room to create—and in showing up thoughtfully when the moment calls for it.
+We believe in giving builders room to create, and in showing up thoughtfully when the moment calls for it.
 We care deeply about products, people, and long-term creativity.

 It’s not just capital.